Investigative journalism in the public interest

 Project supporters

-The IJ4EU programme is supported by the European Commission (DG Connect) as a Preparatory Action.
-It is also supported by co-funding from Open Society Foundations, Fritt Ord Foundation, Fondation Nicolas Puech and the City of Leipzig.
+It is also supported by co-funding from Open Society Foundations, Fritt Ord Foundation, Isocrates Foundation and the City of Leipzig.
 The IJ4EU partners are grateful for the support of all donors to the project.
-The programme maintains complete independence from donors in the selection of projects and strictly guarantees the editorial independence of all grantees.